AXIHIXA/Memo/notes/system/06-macos.md

 ```
 tell application "Finder"
 	set current_folder to (target of front window) as alias
-	set thePath to quoted form of (POSIX path of current_folder)
+	set thePath to the quoted form of (POSIX path of current_folder)
 end tell

 do shell script "open -a Terminal.app " & thePath